Risograph

-Risograph is a brand of digital duplicators manufactured by the Riso Kagaku Corporation, that are designed mainly for high-volume photocopying and printing.
-It was released in Japan in 1980.
-It is sometimes called a printer-duplicator, as newer models can be used as a network printer as well as a stand-alone duplicator.
+Risograph is a brand of digital duplicators manufactured by the Riso Kagaku Corporation.
+Released in Japan in 1980, it is designed mainly for high-volume photocopying and printing.
+It is sometimes called a printer-duplicator as newer models can be used as a network printer as well as a stand-alone duplicator.
 When printing or copying many duplicates (generally more than 100) of the same content, it is typically far less expensive per page than a conventional photocopier, laser printer, or inkjet printer.

 Process

 The underlying technology is very similar to a mimeograph.
 It brings together several processes which were previously carried out manually, for example using the Riso Print Gocco system or the Gestetner system.

 This simple technology is highly reliable compared to a standard photocopier and can achieve both very high speed (typically 150 pages per minute) and very low costs per copy when copying more than 100 copies.
 A good lifespan for a risograph might involve making 100,000 masters and 5,000,000 copies.

 Risograph printers use a soy ink made from vegetable soybean oil.
 One disadvantage of this soy based ink printing medium is that all paper stock has to be uncoated for the ink to dry and adhere to the paper stock.

 Because the process involves real ink like in offset printing, and does not require heat to fix the image on the paper that a photocopier or laser printer does, the output from a risograph can be treated like any offset-printed material.
 This means that sheets which have been through a risograph may be fed through a laser printer afterwards and vice versa.

 Risographs have typically had interchangeable color inks and drums allowing for printing in different colors or using spot color in a single print job.
 The Riso MZ series models have two ink drums, thereby allowing two colors to be printed in one pass.